Privacy Implementation Notice 2024-01: Digital Advertising

 Regardless of any third parties involved, the GC is the ultimate steward of all information collected or handled on its behalf.
 Consequently, in addition to the Privacy Act and its related policy suite, personal information, like all information handled by the GC, must be managed as a strategic asset in accordance with the following:

-Institutions subject to the Policy on Communications and Federal Identity purchase digital advertising either directly from media suppliers or indirectly through the AOR.
-Most GC media placement is done through the AOR, which is a private sector supplier contracted by PSPC’s Communications Procurement Directorate.
-Activities of the AOR are managed by PSPC’s Advertising Services Directorate.
-The AOR is responsible for providing services for media planning and strategizing, media buying, ad placement and trafficking, ad verification, reporting, and reconciliation to support a wide range of advertising initiatives.
-The AOR makes use of information and targeting capabilities offered by digital platforms to inform the purchase of advertising space and target GC advertisements to specific audiences based on media strategies and plans approved by individual GC institutions.
+When purchasing digital advertising that totals more than $40,000, institutions subject to the Policy on Communications and Federal Identity must use the AOR’s services under PSPC’s contract.
+The AOR is responsible for providing services for media buying, ad placement and trafficking, ad verification, reporting, and reconciliation to support a wide range of advertising initiatives for all the institutions it contracts with.
+If requested, the AOR can also provide services for media planning and strategizing.
+The AOR makes use of information and targeting capabilities offered by digital platforms to inform the purchase of advertising space and targets GC advertisements to specific audiences based on media strategies and plans approved by individual institutions.

 The AOR subcontracts GC digital advertising to third-party suppliers, including the following: